pachyderm/docs/content/latest/how-tos/basic-data-operations/sql-ingest.md

 ---
 # metadata #
 title: SQL Ingest
-description: Learn how to set up the SQL Ingest Tool to import data into Pachyderm.
+description: Learn how to set up the SQL Ingest Tool to import data into MLDM.
 date:
 # taxonomy #
 tags: ["sql","ingest", "data-operations"]